RoyalTwo/RoyalTwo/README.md

 ### Hi there! 👋

-At the moment I primarily use JavaScript, but I'm also in the process of learning Go and C++. 😊
+At the moment I primarily use JavaScript, but I'm also in the process of learning Go and Prolog 😊

 I'm also trying to learn more about computer science in general, so I have a greater understanding of underlying systems :D